wiredhikari/prefix_on_riscv/docs/porting.md

 # Porting Prefix
 - Introduction
-Gentoo Prefix allows to use the power of Gentoo and it's tools on other distributions or operating systems.
+Gentoo Prefix allows to use the power of Gentoo and it's tools on other distributions or operating systems, it allows to install packages into an offset without root privileges.

 ## Setting up the host system
 Firstly, we should ensure that all the necessary packages are available on the host system so we can compile stage 1 and stage 2 by using the packages in host.

-- list of packages on host needed for stage 1 and 2

 ## Getting through the stages
 ### Stage-1
+After having a new profile, we will ensure Stage-1 installs coretools required for Portage to function.
+Then the latest python and portage will be installed in ${EPREFIX}/tmp.

 ### Stage-2
+After getting a working Stage-1 and making a new profile, Stage-2 will start with emerging build utilities.
+Portage will use the system’s compiler to install GCC into ${EPREFIX}/tmp; then coretools from the base profile.
+Portage will use the dependency system to emerge system.
+Eventually, this will lead to using Portage to emerge as a base system.

 ### Stage-3
+After getting Stage-2 to work, we will use GCC installed by Portage to install a Gentoo base system in ${EPREFIX}.
+Continue emerging some of the core toolchain packages that make sure we compile and link everything taking the Prefix into account.
+Post this `emerge -uDNv system` will be executed.

 ## Starting the script